Data and Information

 Quantitative Data

-Quantitative data are data that can be counted or measured, and given a numerical value.
+Quantitative data are data that can be counted or measured, and are always given a numerical value.

 Types of Quantitative Data